-- California: A proposed bill aimed at prohibiting the sale of flavored tobacco products was withdrawn after “hostile amendments” were added to the bill that would have exempted tobacco products, including hookah tobacco, patented before 2000.[28, 29]
+- California: California SB 793, passed in August 2020 and effective January 2021 prohibits most flavored tobacco products, but exempts hookah, along with loose leaf tobacco and premium cigars.
+A previously proposed bill aimed at prohibiting the sale of flavored tobacco products was withdrawn after “hostile amendments” were added to the bill that would have exempted tobacco products, including hookah tobacco, patented before 2000.[28, 29]

 - Illinois: Hookah establishments must obtain more than 80% of their gross revenue from the sale of tobacco products, and not sell food or alcohol, in order to be deemed a retail tobacco store exempt from smoke-free air laws.

 - Michigan: In order to serve hookah on premise, hookah establishments must be deemed a “tobacco specialty store”, in which case the establishments cannot serve food or alcohol.

 - North Carolina: Hookah establishments are no longer allowed to serve food or alcohol.

 - An ordinance was passed prohibiting the sale of all flavored [other than menthol, mint, and wintergreen] non-cigarette tobacco products, including hookah tobacco.
 The industry initially argued that manufacturing standards were being imposed on their products but the ordinance passed, allowing state and local authorities to regulate the sale and distribution of non-cigarette tobacco products.

 - New York City law also requires all hookah establishments to have a permit, only sell non-tobacco hookah products, and display warnings about the health risks of hookah smoking.

 - Additionally, retailers cannot sell or serve hookah tobacco and non-tobacco hookah products to those under 21 and those under 21 cannot enter hookah establishments.